-- In June 2010, a portion of TFL 44 (Sproat Lake and Nahmint) was deleted via the Instrument 50 in accordance with the Forest Revitalization Act Order 3(4)27-1 for the creation of a British Columbia Timber Sales' Operating Area. - In July 2010, a portion of TFL 44 was deleted via Instrument 52 for the creation of Huu-ay-aht Community Forest. - In April 2014, a portion of TFL 44 was deleted via Instrument 53 for Maa-Nulth First Nations' Final Agreement (treaty). - In December 2015, a portion of TFL 44 was deleted via the Forest Revitalization Act Order 3(4)27-4 for the creation of Hupacasath First Nations Woodland Licence. - In October and December 2016, a portion of TFL 44 was deleted via the Forest Act Section 60.2 Order for the creation of the Thunderbird's Nest (T'iitsk'in Paawats) Protected Area.
+- In May 2010, a portion of TFL 44 via the Forest Revitalization Act Order 3(4)27-3 for the creation of Huu-ay-aht Community Forest K3N. - In June 2010, a portion of TFL 44 (Sproat Lake and Nahmint) was deleted via the Instrument 50 in accordance with the Forest Revitalization Act Order 3(4)27-1 for the creation of a British Columbia Timber Sales' Operating Area. - In July 2010, a portion of TFL 44 was deleted via Instrument 52 for the creation of Huu-ay-aht First Nations Woodland Licence N1A. - In April 2011, a portion of TFL 44 was deleted via Instrument 53 for Maa-Nulth First Nations' Final Agreement (treaty). - In December 2015, a portion of TFL 44 was deleted via the Forest Revitalization Act Order 3(4)27-4 for the creation of Hupačasath First Nations Woodland Licence.

-- In March 2019, the management of TFL 44 changed from Western Forest Products Inc. (WFP) to TFL 44 Limited Partnership (LP).
+- In October and December 2016, a portion of TFL 44 was deleted via the Forest Act Section 60.2 Order for the creation of the Thunderbird's Nest (T'iitsk'in Paawats) Protected Area. - In March 2019, the management of TFL 44 changed from Western Forest Products Inc. (WFP) to TFL 44 Limited Partnership (LP).
 TFL 44 LP is a limited partnership between Huumiis Ventures Limited Partnership (Huumiis) and WFP.
 Huumiis is a limited partnership beneficially owned by Huu-ay-aht First Nations (Huu-ay-aht).
 Huumiis have gradually increased its share in the TFL 44 LP since.
 At the completion of this Timber Supply Analysis (TSA) report, Huumiis owns a 35% equity interest in TFL 44 LP, with WFP holding an equity interest of 65%.
 TFL 44 LP is currently applying the same forest management standards as WFP. - In March 2020, a portion of TFL 44 was deleted via Instrument 55 in the Malachan Block B parcel. - In October 2021, TFL 44 LP changed its name to Tsawak-qin Forestry Limited Partnership (Tsawak-qin Forestry LP), to be referred to as Cawak ?qin Forestry (Tsawak-qin is the anglicized spelling for legal and informational purposes).
 This is to reflect the culture and spirit of the limited partnership between Huumiis and WFP.